AlwaysUp Frequently Asked Questions

 How do I export my application's settings?

-Note that for security purposes, any passwords you have configured will not be saved in the file.
+Note that for security purposes, any passwords you specified when setting up your application with AlwaysUp will not be saved in the file.

-You can later import the XML file (by choosing "Import" from the "Application" menu) to re-create your application's setup on any machine with AlwaysUp installed.
+You can later import the XML file (by choosing Application > Import) to re-create your

 Exporting and then importing is a good way to copy settings from one machine to another.